NOAA-GSL/mpas_app/README.md

 ## Building the Model

-Currently Hera, Jet, and Hercules are the only platforms supported.
+Currently Jet is the only platform supported.
 To run the default build script:

-`./build.sh -p=<platform>`
+`./build.sh -p=jet`

 To see the different build options (including MPAS build options):

 `./build.sh -h`

-This builds the MPAS-Model and installs Miniconda inside the local clone.
+This builds the MPAS-Model (version `8.2.2`) and installs Miniconda inside the local clone.
 The `ungrib` conda environment installed in the process includes a pre-built package to run WPS Ungrib tool.

 ### default_config.yaml